Skip to content

 • perfect_score: The perfect score to achieve.

 • reflection_prompt_template: The prompt template to use for reflection.
+Can be either a string (applied to all components) or a dict mapping component names to their specific templates.
 If not provided, GEPA will use the default prompt template (see InstructionProposalSignature).
-The prompt template must contain the following placeholders, which will be replaced with actual values: <curr_instructions> (will be replaced by the instructions to evolve) and <inputs_outputs_feedback> (replaced with the inputs, outputs, and feedback generated with current instruction).
+Each prompt template must contain the following placeholders, which will be replaced with actual values: <curr_param> (will be replaced by the instructions/component to evolve) and <side_info> (replaced with the inputs, outputs, and feedback generated with current instruction).
+When using a dict, components without a specified template will use the default template.
 This will be ignored if the adapter provides its own propose_new_texts method.

 Component selection configuration